Condragulations: Episode

-On the runway, the category is "Lamé You Stay".
-Joining RuPaul and Michelle Visage on the judging panel are Ross Mathews and guest judge Jamal Sims.
+On the main stage, RuPaul welcomes fellow judges Visage and Mathews, as well as guest judge Jamal Sims.
+RuPaul then reveals the runway category: "Lamé You Stay".
+The contestants perform "Condragulations", then present their looks for the fashion show.
+The judges deliver their critiques, deliberate, then share the results with the contestants.
 Elliott with 2 Ts, LaLa Ri, Olivia Lux, Symone, and Tina Burner receive positive critiques.
 Gottmik and Kandy Muse receive negative critiques.
-Olivia Lux and Symone are the top two contestants of the week and will face off in a lip-sync to "Break My Heart" by Dua Lipa for the win.
+Olivia Lux and Symone are the top two contestants of the week and face off in a lip-sync contest to "Break My Heart" (2020) by Dua Lipa for the win and a $5,000 tip.
 Symone is declared the winner.